 Correspondence education employs older methods to supply study material, such as by post or via emails and hence the communication flow is slow, top-down, one-way and not student-centered.
-On the other hand, today’s distance education takes advantage of latest technologies and the information is delivered in no time through audio & video recordings and live chats in the virtual classrooms.
+On the other hand, today’s distance education takes advantage of the latest technologies and the information is delivered in no time through audio & video recordings and live chats in the virtual classrooms.
 And hence the communication flow is faster, both-ways and student-centered.

 Today’s distance education is far more interactive than that of correspondence education.
 Instructor and student can have a direct face-to-face interaction using new technologies such as live chats in virtual classrooms.
 Also, today’s online education involves lots of interactive technologies like discussion boards, smartphone applications, instant messaging, video conferences and regular assignments etc. which provide student-student & instructor-student interactions.
 While on the other hand, the interaction level is quite limited in correspondence education as the only means are posts or electronic mails.

-Both, distance & correspondence learning, offer good extent of flexibility & convenience to the students as they do not need to rush to schools and attend physical classes.
+Both distance & correspondence learning, offer a good extent of flexibility & convenience to the students as they do not need to rush to schools and attend physical classes.
 However, of the two, correspondence education allows more flexibility due to its self-paced learning system.
-But students in this case, need to be more self-motivated and self-disciplined as there are hard and fast deadlines in correspondence education.
+But students, in this case, need to be more self-motivated and self-disciplined as there are hard and fast deadlines in correspondence education.
 Furthermore, in the case of distance learning, there are deadlines for assignments, attending real-time live chats and participating in discussion boards.
 And hence, distance education is not as flexible as correspondence education.

 As there are many definitions for these both terms, there are a lot of names too.
-The older correspondence is sometimes referred to as Correspondence Courses, Extension Courses, Extended Studies, Home Study, External Studies, Self-paced studies, Independent studies, Distance Learning etc. Similarly today’s distance education is also called as Cyber Education, Online Education, Virtual Education, Technology-supported Education, Hybrid Education, E-learning, Web-based Education etc.
+The older correspondence is sometimes referred to as Correspondence Courses, Extension Courses, Extended Studies, Home Study, External Studies, Self-paced studies, Independent studies, Distance Learning, etc. Similarly, today’s distance education is also called as Cyber Education, Online Education, Virtual Education, Technology-supported Education, Hybrid Education, E-learning, Web-based Education, etc.